3DMIN/3DMIN.github.io/_build/bellow.md

 ![tape material to working surface, it should be strapped under tension](../Bild/balgenbauen/IMG_2619.jpg)

-**put on vynil gloves, and repeat coating three times. thin layers of latex are better, wait for one layer to fully dry until you apply the next layer. this takes more or less 2 hours.**
+<p class="note">put on vynil gloves, and repeat coating three times. thin layers of latex are better, wait for one layer to fully dry until you apply the next layer. this takes more or less 2 hours.</p>

 ![pour more or less 300m of liquid latex on material](../Bild/balgenbauen/IMG_2231.jpg)